hop-protocol/docs/js-sdk/getting-started.md

 ### Get available liquidity for transfer

 A transfer can only be bonded if the availale liquidity amount is greater than or equal to the transfer amount.
-The transfer bond at the destination may be delayed if it is sent when there is low or no available liquidity.&#x20;
+The transfer bond at the destination may be delayed if it is sent when there is low or no available liquidity.

 ```javascript
 import { Hop, Chain } from '@hop-protocol/sdk'